act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-headings.md

 This rule applies to any element with the [semantic role](#semantic-role) of heading that is either [visible](#visible) or [included in the accessibility tree](#included-in-the-accessibility-tree).

 **Note**: This rule only applies to elements with the [semantic role](#semantic-role) of heading.
 Thus, it is a partial check for WCAG 2.0 success criterion 2.4.6, which applies to all headings.
-"Heading" is used in its general sense and includes titles and other ways to add a heading to different types of content.
+"Heading" is used in its general sense and includes headlines and other ways to add a heading to different types of content.
+This includes elements that are not marked up as headings in the code, but still act visually as headings, e.g. by larger and/or bolder text.

 ### Expectation

-Each target element describes the topic or purpose of the subsequent section.
+Each target element describes the topic or purpose of its [section of the content](#section-of-the-content).

-**Note**: Heading content defines the header of a section (whether explicitly marked up using sectioning content elements, or implied by the heading content itself).
-A section is a self-contained portion of written content that deals with one or more related topics or thoughts.
-A section may consist of one or more paragraphs and include graphics, tables, lists and sub-sections.

 **Note**: Headings do not need to be lengthy.
 A word, or even a single character, may suffice.